 Canberra ACT 2601

-Here’s what to do in your request for a review of a decision:
+Here’s what to do in your request for an internal review of a decision:

 - Explain why you disagree with the decision.

 - Give the NDIA new evidence of your child’s needs and situation, or highlight evidence you’ve already provided.

 Evidence might include letters or reports from your child’s GP, occupational therapist, speech pathologist, physiotherapist, psychologist or other health or disability professional.
 It can also include letters from support workers, therapy assistants, social workers or your child’s teachers at early childhood education, preschool or school.